jwunderl/pxt-arcade/docs/courses/csintro1/motion-and-events/random.md

 ## What did we learn?

-1. Describe how a set random makes programming can make a game more interesting and/or challenging.
+1. Describe how a set random feature makes programming can make a game more interesting and/or challenging.
 2. What is a good use of random that you would like to design into a future game - especially something we don't know how to do yet.
 Be descriptive of the game and how random is needed.

 ## Rubrics